hangxie/parquet-tools/USAGE.md

 #### Filter

-`--filter` is an experimental feature that tells `parquet-tools` to output rows conditionally, only rows meet condition of the filter expression will be output, the filter expression is as simple as `field <operator> value`.
+`--filter` is an experimental feature that tells `parquet-tools` to output rows conditionally, only those rows meet criterias of the filter expression will be output, the filter expression is as simple as `field <operator> value`.

 Field uses `.` to delimit nested fields, so it can be `topLevel` or `topLevel.secondLevel.thirdLevel`, it currenly does not support field names with `.` inside.
-If the field does not exist in the row then it is true for not equal to, and false for any other comparisons.
+If the field does not exist in the row then it is true for not equal to any value, and false for any other comparisons.

 Operator can be `==`, `<>`, `>`, `>=`, `<` and `<=`.

-Value can be number (float or integer), string, or `nil`/`null`. `parquet-tools` convert numeric value to float to compare so be aware that `==` sometime may not output the result you want whenever you are dealing with high precision values.
+Value can be number (float or integer), string, or `nil`/`null`. `parquet-tools` converts numeric value to float to compare so be aware that `==` sometime may not output the result you want whenever you are dealing with high precision values.
 String value needs to be quoted by `"`, there is no escape function provided. `nil` or `null` represent a NULL value, a NULL value equals to another NULL value, does not equal to a non-NULL value, everything else will be simply `false`.

 ```
 $ parquet-tools cat --filter 'Shoe_brand == "nike"' cmd/testdata/good.parquet